-Kyrgyzstan plane crash: At least 30 killed
+Kyrgyzstan plane crash: Dozens killed when 747 hits village

 - The freighter had seating for 10

-Hong Kong (CNN)More than 30 people were killed when a Turkish cargo plane crashed into a village in Kyrgyzstan, Elira Sharipova, a spokeswoman for Kyrgyzstan's Emergency Ministry told CNN.
+Hong Kong (CNN)At least 37 people were killed when a Turkish cargo plane crashed into a village in Kyrgyzstan, according to a statement from Kyrgyzstan's Ministry of Emergency Situations.

-"The number of victims is increasing quickly," Sharipova said.
+"The number of victims is increasing quickly," Elira Sharipova, a spokeswoman for Kyrgyzstan's Emergency Ministry told CNN.
 "The fire service, rescue services, ministry of internal affairs and the prime minister and emergencies minister are there."

+Pictures of the immediate aftermath of the accident showed a portion of the Zhang-Zhang village badly damaged.

+In one image, the plane's smoldering fuselage could be seen jutting out of the snow and the remnants of destroyed buildings.

 The plane crashed at 7:18 a.m. local time about two kilometers (1.2 miles) away from the airport, according to Kyrgyztan's state-run Kabar Agency.